cairis-platform/cairis/docs/vulnerabilities.rst

 Vulnerabilities
 ===============

-Vulnerabilities are weaknesses of a system, which are liable to exploitation.
+Vulnerabilities are weaknesses of a system that are liable to exploitation.

 Create a vulnerability